 Paris Summer School

-Below is a sample of some of the courses we expect to run during at the Paris Summer School.
+Below is a sample of some of the modules we expect to run during at the Paris Summer School.
 We encourage you to check the website regularly for updates to the schedule and programme content.

 'Paris Boulversé: from Royal squares, circles and triangles to Haussmann's boulevards, and beyond...'